ArminJo/Arduino-BlueDisplay/README.md

 ### V 3.0
 Android sensor accessible by Arduino.

-## Travis CI
+# CI
-The NeoPatterns library examples are built on Travis CI for the following boards:
+Since Travis CI is unreliable and slow, the library examples are now tested with GitHub Actions for the following boards:

-- Arduino Uno
+- arduino:avr:uno
-- Arduino Leonardo
+- arduino:avr:leonardo
-- Arduino cplayClassic
+- arduino:avr:mega
-- BluePill
+- STM32:stm32:GenF1:pnum=BLUEPILL_F103C8

 ## Requests for modifications / extensions
 Please write me a PM including your motivation/problem if you need a modification or an extension.